 To use the full functionality of Lists, you must register on the Atlas site as the List is stored against your name.
-Lists are public but as a List owner, they can also be deleted after use.
+Lists are by default public but as a List owner, they can be restricted or deleted after use.

 A List can be created on the fly in the Spatial Portal or through the Lists page.
 You can share administrative functions with other registered ALA users: Lists can be edited by anyone given the authority.
-Taxa can be added, modified or deleted from the List and the List can be deleted if not required further.
+Taxa can be added, modified or deleted from the List and the List can be deleted if no longer required.

 NOTE: Lists created via the Spatial Portal (on the fly) are by default created as PRIVATE lists.
 This means that they will not be exposed on http://lists.ala.org.au.
 These private lists can be edited and shared using the Lists functionality.
-If they are temporary, please remove them once the project or exercise has been completed.
+You can choose to make your list publicly accessible when creating it or later.
+If the list is temporary, please remove it once the project or exercise has been completed.

 - All species